annlee-dd/flowise-dd/README.md

 ### 🐳 Dockerfile
 This Dockerfile extends the official Flowise image to enable **Datadog Node.js tracing** via the `dd-trace` library.
 It configures automatic instrumentation of Flowise at startup using the `NODE_OPTIONS` environment variable and Datadog’s AI observability settings.

-➡️ **Refer to their Docker Hub repositories for the latest versions:**
+**Refer to their Docker Hub repositories for the latest versions:**
 - [FlowiseAI Docker Hub](https://hub.docker.com/r/flowiseai/flowise)
 - [Datadog Agent Docker Hub](https://hub.docker.com/r/datadog/agent)

-This solution is built on:
+This solution is built on the following versions:
 - Flowise v`3.0.4`
 - Datadog Agent v`7.0.0`
+- Datadog Travce library v`5.0.0`

 ### 🧱 Docker Compose
 This Docker Compose setup deploys Flowise alongside a **Datadog Agent sidecar container** that captures APM, logs, and metrics.
 It provides full observability for Flowise workflows and LLM usage.